gregnordin/notes_to_self/docker/notes-docker.md

 - Document basic docker ideas
 - Use a docker file to create container (or is it an image?)
-- Create container with specific set of installed packages as well as jupyter (including ipywidgets, voila, bokeh, panel?)
 - How put image where students can get it?
 Docker Hub?
+- Create container with specific set of installed packages as well as jupyter
+    - loky - multiprocessing that is compatible with jupyter notebooks
+    - ipywidgets, voila
+    - bokeh, panel, holoviz stuff

 # Log